-In addition to resplendent glaze are over 100 iron bells, which play melodic music when winds pass by.
+In addition to resplendent glaze are over 100 iron bells playing melodic music when winds pass by.

 Mythical Creatures and Iron Bells on Feihong Pagoda, Picture from Zisetianguang.

-The temple where Feihong Pagoda locates in, the Guangsheng Temple, is one of the most famous and well-reserved temples to worship the God of Water.
+The temple where Feihong Pagoda locates, the Guangsheng Temple, is one of the most famous and well-preserved temples to worship the God of Water.